Signs of menopause that might surprise you

-- lesser-known menopause symptoms include dry skin, hair loss and memory problems
+- lesser-known menopause symptoms include cold flushes, formication, hair loss and tinnitus

 - most menopause symptoms can be treated at home or with prescribed medicines, including hormone replacement therapy (HRT)

-- diet and exercise can help alleviate some symptoms of menopause
+- diet and exercise can help with some symptoms of menopause

-- see your doctor if any menopause symptoms negatively impact your day to day life
+- see a doctor if menopause symptoms are having an impact on your day-to-day life